The project

 Map showing the location of the project and proposed offshore wind farm

-Graphic showing the scope if the projects
+Graphic showing the scope of the projects

 Timeline